Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 - IPR  (Interrupt Priority Register): Note that this register is byte addressable - Each IRQ has an IPR register, which indicates the priority of the interrupt.
 <img width="878" height="651" alt="image" src="https://github.com/user-attachments/assets/58a54447-0ad0-4965-b60b-20fb9efb029c" />

+#### AIRCR (Application Control and Reset Control Register)
+- This register sets the priority grouping used by the application, inside the AIRCR Register.
+This determines how the NVIC interprets the priority byte you write for each IRQ.
+- It is a 32 bit register, where
+  1. Bits 31:16 represent the VECT_KEY
+  2. Bits 10:8  Priority Group
+- To set the priority grouping, a write_key needs to be written into the VECT_KEY bits - to unlock writes.
+The VECT_KEY that needs to be written for unlocking is 0x5FA.
+### How to set the priority grouping?
+- First clear the bits in the AIRCR register - VECT_KEY and Priority Group
+- Write 0X5FA into bits 31:16 (Bits corresponding to VECT_KEY) - This will unlock the writing into the register
+- Set the priority as per the user needs.
+-
 <img width="840" height="620" alt="image" src="https://github.com/user-attachments/assets/72739d8b-0928-4cc3-9380-81aacf88bb4f" />

 The EXTI registers are part of this